patrickhuber/wrangle/README.md

      print, p            print command environemnt variables
-     environments, e     prints the list of environments in the config file packages, k         prints the list of packages and versions in the config file install-package, i  installs the package with the given `NAME` for the current platform help, h             Shows a list of commands or help for one command
+     environments, e     prints the list of environments in the config file packages, k         prints the list of packages and versions in the config file install, i  installs the package with the given `NAME` for the current platform help, h             Shows a list of commands or help for one command

 GLOBAL OPTIONS: